piyushdolar/timeo/README.md

 An electron based repository for time management for office

+# Features

+**Notification:**

+-   You’ll get notified for your checkout time at 30 minutes, 15 minutes, and 5 minutes before times run out.

+**Manual time:**

+-   You also can adjust arriving time to start the your own timer.

+**Auto start timer:**

+-   Although it’ll start auto check in upon your arrival between 7:55am to 8:30am, after arriving 8:15am you will needs to setup your custom check in time.

+**Today’s activity:**

+-   You’ll get each activities throughout your day such as Screen lock, Screen unlock.

+**Reports:**

+-   You can see your post days history report.

 ## Issues

 1. Generate GITHUB_TOKEN from personal access token in github settings to use in local during development to push code into repo.